Josh Jung Player Props: Rangers vs. Yankees

-The Texas Rangers, including Josh Jung and his .579 slugging percentage over his past 10 games, battle starting pitcher Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Josh Jung (coming off going 0-for-4) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Jhony Brito.
+First pitch is at 7:05 PM ET.

-He reached base in his only plate appearance in his most recent game against the Reds.
+He had a hitless performance in his last game (0-for-4) against the Yankees.

 Josh Jung Game Info & Props vs. the Yankees